claranet/fame/README.md

 ### Table storage format

-The records in the Table STorage must have the following columns:
+The records in the Table Storage must have the following columns:
 * **MetricName**: Name of the metric to send to Splunk Observability
 * **MetricType**: Type of metric, can be gauge, counter or cumulative_counter (See [https://docs.signalfx.com/en/latest/metrics-metadata/metric-types.html](https://docs.signalfx.com/en/latest/metrics-metadata/metric-types.html))